DexterHuang/CyberCodeOnline/UpdateNote.md

 *remember to add your name in this doc when you create a PR : )*

 ## Recent Updates

+### **2020/10/23 - v0.178**
+ * Updated descriptions for actions like travel and scavenge, hopfully is clearer
+ * change travel details to darker color on mobile

 ### **2020/10/22 - v0.178**
  * Added even more names to equipments thanks to [l33t4ng3l](https://github.com/tinamilford)'s contribution to ContributeContent.json
  * Added mutilple new names to location and equipments thanks to [Kimi Leta](https://github.com/kimileta)'s contribution to ContributeContent.json